KippAD/easy-outdoor-co/README.md

 The four epics are ranked in terms of priority.
 In order for the site to function in its most basic state the user needs to be able to navigate the site and buy products.
 To greatly improve the UX of the user the account management epic can be added next.
 Finally Django has a built in admin panel so the site management epic is of lowest priority.

+### **Business Model**

+The Easy Outdoor Co. is an online clothing store that sells its own products directly to customers.
+This means its business model is a direct seller business to customer (B2C).
+To make a B2C business model successful, exposure to potential customers is crucial.
+An onus must be put on marketing techniques to bring in new customers, reliability and trustworthiness to retain customers, and providing the best possible UX in order to set the business apart from the competition - as B2C businesses are the most widespread of the e-commerce types.

+In the marketing techniques and SEO sections below there are some strategies taken by the company in order to achieve the aims set above.

 ### **Marketing Techniques**

 An integral part of developing a successful online store is how you can achieve a higher traffic of users.

 - **Newsletter:** Using a newsletter subscription allows users to easily opt in to an email that notifies them of the promotions that the store is offering.
-- **Social Media:** An active social media presence would offer similar advantages to that of a newsletter.
+- **Social media:** An active social media presence would offer similar advantages to that of a newsletter.
 It would also allow the running of ads through the social media website, which would reach a much wider audience than that of just the users that have subscribed to the newsletter.
+There is an instagram page for the website already attached to the link in the footer.
 - **Sales:** Sales and promotions in general are an important aspect of bringing customers in.
 Using discounted products in emails and social media posts will entice users onto the site.

 ### **Search Engine Optimization**